top of page

 What I LOVED about this book:

 It's so fun when the book cover is a surprise under the dust jacket.
 For this book, Brian Lies (and the art department) not only created a surprise, he totally knocked it out of the park!
-It is so fun to "wander" through Wombat's home and pure genius to include a "True or False Wombat Quiz" on the back cover.
+It is so fun to "wander" through Wombat's home and pure genius to include a "True or False Wombat Quiz" on the book cover.
+It's a great surprise under the jacket cover.
 What a wonderful way to add STEM to a fiction book!
 Be sure to take some time lingering and thinking about the end papers.
 They provide a spectacular wordless frame for the story as well as lots of opportunity to talk about different animals and the footprints we all make.

 Text © Carmen Agra Deedy, 2022.
 Image © Brian Lies, 2022.